-MS, born June 10, 1957, 16th of 17 children, professed vows 1 May 1986, ordained April 21, 1990.
+Fr.
+Manuel Dela Cruz, MS, born June 10, 1957, 16th of 17 children, professed vows 1 May 1986, ordained April 21, 1990.
 He served in parishes in the Philippines and Hawaii, as formator for novices and postulants and also as a provincial superior.
-He writes, "I volunteered to go toTanzania because I wanted to experience the privilege Jesus described when he said: 'Whatever you did to the least of my brethren, you did it for me.'
+He writes, "I volunteered to go to Tanzania because I wanted to experience the privilege Jesus described when he said: 'Whatever you did to the least of my brethren, you did it for me.
 Life in the missions is not easy.
 There is a new culture and language, inadequate basic needs, poor facilities, and dusty roads.
 But the people are exceptionally loving and friendly.
-It is my desire to assist them so that they may experience freedom from poverty and hunger.
 I know that we can make a difference in the lives of our least fortunate brothers and sisters in Africa.
 I thanked God for the many supporters who continue to pray and assist us in ministering to the people of God in Tanzania."
 Fr.
 Manny serves as superior and pastor.

-Rev. Dileesh Porianvelil, MS was born to the late Joseph and Leyamma on November 7, 1983.

-After he graduated from his predegree course at the age of 18, he joined the seminary in 2001.
-Then he finished his Philosophy at Suvidya College in Bangalore and after spending a year in the postulancy program and another in the novitiate formation, he professed his First Vows on May 1, 2008.
-After his Theological studies in St. Francis College in Andhra Pradesh, he was ordained to the priesthood on January 15, 2013.
 Fr.
-Dileesh says, "The desire to become a priest and a missionary was in my mind from my childhood onwards and I started first step by joining the La Salette seminary in Mysore, India.
-The inspiration to become a missionary came from some of the biblical movies, the stories of early Christians and saints.
-All the challenges of my life I took as gift from God."
-After the ordination as a young and vibrant priest, he served as associate pastor at Assumption Forane church in northern Kerala for one year and later as procurator and assistant vocation director from 2014 to 2016.
+Dileesh Porianvelil, MS was born on November 7, 1983.
+He says, "The desire to become a priest and a missionary was in my mind from my childhood onwards and I started first step by joining the La Salette seminary in Mysore, India.
+The inspiration to become a missionary came from some of the biblical movies, the stories of early Christians and saints."
+After his Theological studies in St. Francis College in

-When the decision was made by the Superior General and his council in Rome to start a new mission in Tanzania, they were looking for volunteers from the Philippines and India to be the pioneers.
-Rev. Dileesh without any hesitation decided to join Frs.
-Manny de la Cruz and Aldrin from the Philippines and they arrived together in Rutete, in the catholic diocese of Bukoba, Tanzania on July 16, 2016.
+Andhra he was ordained to the priesthood on January 15, 2013.
+After serving in India for three years, the decision was made by the Superior General and his council in Rome to start a new mission in Tanzania, Fr.
+Dileesh without any hesitation decided to join Frs.
+Manny and Aldrin from the Philippines and they arrived together in Rutete, in the Catholic diocese of Bukoba, Tanzania on July 16, 2016.
 Rev. Dileesh serves as treasurer.

-I am Fr.
+Fr.
+Aldrin wrote: I am Fr.
 Aldrin Hernandez Cenizal, MS, the first born of the three sons of Apolonio and Erlinda Cenizal.
-My two brothers, Deney and Denald, are already married.
+My two brothers, Deney and Denald, are married.
 We are a family of rice farmers in Amaya, Tanza, Cavite, Philippines.
 I was born on February 20, 1980.
-At the age of 28, in June 2008, I joined the Missionaries of Our Lady of

-La Salette- Philippine Province as aspirant after finishing a college degree and working for 7 years in a publishing company.
-I had my first profession of vows on May 1, 2011, and on the same day of 2015 I had my perpetual profession.
+In June 2008, at the age of 28, I joined the Missionaries of Our Lady of La Salette- Philippine Province as aspirant after finishing a college degree and working for 7 years in a publishing company.
 I was ordained as priest on April 29, 2016.
+Less than 3 months after my ordination, I was sent to Tanzania as my first assignment to start the new La Salette community together with Frs.
+Manny and Dileesh.